scott-d10/ActiveDirectoryLab/README.md

-# Active Directory Installation and Configuration Home Lab
+# Active Directory Home Lab

 ## Overview
 This home lab was built using Windows Server 2025 and VMware Workstation to demonstrate core Active Directory administration skills, including: